-2022 · WHAT ISSUES SHOULD I CONSIDER WHEN REVIEWING MY INVESTMENTS?
+2023 · WHAT ISSUES SHOULD I CONSIDER WHEN REVIEWING MY INVESTMENTS?

-TAX ISSUES YES NO OTHER ISSUES Do you have a taxable account and are you funding your current cash flow needs?
+TAX ISSUES YES NO Do you have a taxable account and are you funding your current cash flow needs?
 If so, consider tax-efficient income generation and distribution strategies.
-Is there a plan in place during periods of market decline?
-Do you need help understanding investment fees and charges (including management, transactional, wrap, 12b-1, sales Do you have a taxable account consisting of long-term cositions with low cost basis?
-If so, consider the following: If your taxable income is below \$41,675 (\$83,350 if MFJ), your long-term capital gain rate is 0%.
-If your taxable income is between \$41,675 and \$459,750 (\$83,350 and \$517,200 if MFJ), your long-term capital gain rate is 15%.
-If your taxable income is above \$459,750 (\$517,200 if MFJ), your loads, commissions, etc.)?
-Do you need to assess how future contributions will be handled?
-Do/did you participate in any employer stock plans?
-If so, monitor your rights to shares, their tax treatment, and the percentage of your overall portfolio that consists of employer boyou have a taxable account and is your MAGI in excess of \$200,000 (\$250,000 if MFJ)?
-If so, consider strategies to manage your net investment income (minimizing the 3.8% NIIT), including stock, mitigating any concentration.
-Does the frequency of any account reviews and monitoring need to be updated? investing in municipal bonds, which are not subject to federal taxation (and in some cases state taxes).
+Do you have a taxable account consisting of long-term positions with low cost basis?
+If so, consider the following: If your taxable income is below \$44,626 (\$89,251 if MFJ), your long-term capital gain rate is 0%.
+If your taxable income is between \$44,626 and \$492,300 (\$89,251 and \$553,850 if MFJ), your long-term capital gain rate is 15%.
+If your taxable income is above \$492,300 (\$553,850 if MFJ), your long-term capital gain rate is 20%.
+Do you have a taxable account and is your MAGI in excess of \$200,000 (\$250,000 if MFJ)?
+If so, consider strategies to manage your net investment income (minimizing the 3.8% NIIT), including investing in municipal bonds, which are not subject to federal taxation (and in some cases state taxes).
 Do you hold assets with a tax loss?
-If so, consider the following: Do the roles and responsibilities of interested parties, professionals, fiduciaries, or others involved need to be reviewed?
-You can harvest losses to offset gains and up to \$3,000 of ordinary income.
+If so, consider the following: You can harvest losses to offset gains and up to \$3,000 of ordinary income.
 If you have multiple lots, the actual-cost method of tracking basis lets you choose which lots to sell, allowing the selection of high basis shares to increase the amount of your realized loss.
 Be aware of the wash sale rules.
 Are you trying to minimize your tax liability?
 If so, consider the following: You may wish to limit trading within your taxable accounts, to control gain realization (to the extent possible).
 Long-term gains are preferable to short-term gains (taxed as ordinary income), but still increase your total income, can trigger AMT, and can affect your eligibility for miscellaneous exemptions, deductions, and credits, and other income-related preferences and adjustments.
-If you own mutual funds or interests in REITs or MLPs, be prepared for unique tax consequences (e.g., gain distributions,
+If you own mutual funds or interests in REITs or MLPs, be prepared for unique tax consequences (e.g., gain distributions, depreciation recapture, etc.).